12th Grade - Fall Semester

 - Review the graduation requirements, as well as the admissions requirements of the colleges you are considering.

-- Some colleges require the CSS/PROFILE, a supplemental financial aid form, in addition to the Free Application for Federal Student Aid or FAFSA.
+- Some colleges require the CSS/PROFILE, a supplemental financial aid form, in addition to the FAFSA.
 Find out if your schools will need this supplemental form.

 - Check your schedule to make sure you are enrolled in the appropriate classes that make sense for your plans after high school.